 Net Assets with Donor Restrictions consist of contributions and other inflows of assets whose use is subject to donor-imposed restrictions that are more specific than broad limits reflecting the nature of the not-for-profit entity, the environment in which it operates and the purposes specified in its articles of incorporation or bylaws or comparable documents.
 Donor-imposed restrictions may be temporary in nature, such as stipulating that resources may be used only after a specified date or limited to specific programs or services.
-Certain donor imposed restrictions are perpetual in nature.
+Certain donor-imposed restrictions are perpetual in nature.

 Net Assets without Donor Restrictions consist of contributions and other inflows of assets whose use is not subject to donor-imposed restrictions.
-This net asset category includes both contributions not subject to donor restrictions and exchange transactions, such as state and local per pupil operating revenue.
+This net asset category includes both contributions not subject to donor restrictions and exchange transactions.